brendank310/aztui/README.md

 [![Go](https://github.com/brendank310/aztui/actions/workflows/go.yml/badge.svg)](https://github.com/brendank310/aztui/actions/workflows/go.yml)

 **aztui** is an open-source command-line tool that allows users to interact with their Azure resources using a text user interface (TUI).
-It provides a convenient way to manage Azure resources directly from the terminal, making it easy to monitor, manage, and perform actions on your resources without needing to use the Azure web portal.
+It provides a convenient way to manage Azure resources directly from the terminal.

 ## Features